NOTICE

 1. 12.
 Enjoy Life Chocolate.
 Their mini chocolate chips and chocolate chunks are delicious!
 I am seeing them all the time now at places like WalMart and Meijers.
 They also have a lot of other allergy friendly foods.

 1. 13.
-Athens Fillo Dough.
-There may be other phyllo pastry dough that is soy-free as well, just check labels.
+Athens Phyllo Dough Sheets and Athens Phyllo Dough Shells.
+There may be other phyllo pastry dough types and brands that are soy-free as well, just check labels.

 1. 14.
 Kraft's Sure-Jell products.
 From what I can tell, they are all soy-free, gluten-free and very allergy-friendly.